davefl67/braindump/README.md

-# ideas
+# Call me crazy
-Just some ideas for FiveM scripts
+I set up this repository to brain dump ideas for FiveM scripts.